 Estimated reading time: 9 minutes

-You may already be well aware of this, but you have about half a second to make a good first impression online.
+Did you know, you only have about half a second to make a good first impression online?
 That’s why it’s so important to meet your readers’ expectations the second they land on your page.

-You can do this by being clear and honest in your titles, introduction, and meta description that people will see before they go to your site.
-But also by telling people what they can expect from your blog post or page right away.
-Help your readers understand what your text is about to reduce the bounce rate of your page and keep them hanging around longer.
+You can do this by being clear and honest from the start.
+People already start getting an impression in the search results by looking at your title, introduction, and meta description.
+Let readers know what they can expect from your blog post or page right away.
+Help them understand what your text is about, so they don’t end up dissatisfied.
+That will reduce the bounce rate of your page and keep people hanging around longer.

-Of course, there are many more things you can do to prevent people from bouncing back to Google, like improving page speed and page experience.
-But here, we’ll focus on some easy steps to optimize your content and make people stay!
+Of course, there are many more things you can do to prevent people from bouncing back to Google.
+You can improve page speed and page experience, for example.
+But here, we’ll focus on some easy steps to make satisfying content and keep people reading!

 Add a table of contents